 When a tax return is completed, this will usually be returned via email or uploaded to the online portal.

-3. Can I just do a set of annual accounts instead of having to be a client of ours?
+3. Can I just do a set of annual accounts instead of having to be a client?

 4. Can I have a face to face meeting first before signing up?

-Yes, if you would prefer to meet your accountant face-to-face before joining us, you can do so in one of our regional offices.
+Yes, if you would prefer to meet an accountant face-to-face before joining us, you can do so in one of our regional offices.

 5. Where can I send a reference request to?